toneclone/n8n-nodes-toneclone/README.md

 ### Generate a follow-up email

 1. Start with a **HTTP Request** or **Trigger** node that captures meeting details.
-2. Add **ToneClone → Generate Content**, select a persona, and map the meeting summary into the *Prompt*.
+2. Add **ToneClone → Write with Your Persona**, select a persona, and map the meeting summary into the *Prompt*.
-3. Optional: attach a knowledge card containing your product messaging.
+3. Optional: attach a knowledge card containing your personal details or contact info.
 4. Use the response in downstream steps (e.g., send via Gmail or Slack).

-### Upload customer transcripts for training
+### Upload an existing document for training

-1. Fetch or receive a transcript file, ensuring it is stored in the `data` binary property.
+1. Fetch or receive a document or writing sample file, ensuring it is stored in the `data` binary property.
 2. Add **ToneClone → Upload File**, choose the persona, and set *Input Binary Field* to `data`.
-3. ToneClone stores the file, associates it with the persona, and returns the resulting file metadata.
+3. ToneClone stores the file, associates it with the persona for training, and returns the resulting file metadata.

 ## Compatibility